How these 4 Brands Nailed Emoji Marketing And What You Can Learn From Them.

-Our communication has evolved from those cave paintings to letters and then to the myriad of ways that the internet allows us to communicate.
+Our communication has evolved from those cave paintings to letters.
+And then it evolved to the myriad of ways in which the internet allows us to communicate.
 Yes, a lot of significant steps were in between, but you get the gist.
 The language is still evolving and the way it is happening is with Emojis.
 Emojis is the fastest growing language in History in the UK.

 What started as a way of bringing expression to chatrooms with emoticons by some teenager trying to look cool is now evolved into a worldwide language.

 How Popular Emojis Are And Why?

 According to recent statistics, 5 Billion emojis are used in FaceBook messenger and FaceBook alone.
 Facebook posts that use emojis receive 57% more likes and 33% more comments and shares than those without them.